LONG BEACH — Four months into the COVID-19 public health emergency, and nobody knows the virus’ impact on the health of LGBTQ people in Long Beach.

 This change should have happened a long time ago.
 Part of the reason why it didn’t is a failure of leadership not only in the health department, but also from the mayor.

-Dr. Anissa Davis, the city’s health officer, was asked at several city press conferences why the city wasn’t collecting the data and when it would start.
+Dr. Anissa Davis, the city’s health officer, was asked at several city press conferences starting in April why the city wasn’t collecting the data, and when it would start gathering it.

 Davis’ answer changed each time she was asked.

-- Davis also misled the public during a press conference when she said the data was being collected; it wasn’t.
+- Davis misled the public during a press conference when she said the data was being collected, but it wasn’t.

 Mayor Robert Garcia

-Mayor Robert Garcia, who identifies as gay, is aware that the LGBTQ community is vulnerable to COVID-19; he’s talked about it during a city press conference in April.
+Mayor Robert Garcia, who identifies as gay, is aware that the LGBTQ community is vulnerable to COVID-19; he had talked about it during a city press conference in April.
 But four months into the pandemic, Garcia has refused to provide leadership on the issue of data collection.

 We are dealing with a public health emergency.
 People are sick and dying.
 By ignoring the problem, Garcia has failed.
 He has shown he is out of touch and has turned his back on the LGBTQ community.

-Garcia has been asked by Q Voice News several times during virtual COVID-19 press conferences why the city hasn’t been collecting the information and why he won’t ask the city to gather the data.
-Garcia has ignored, sidestepped, and struggled to answer the questions.
+Garcia has been asked by Q Voice News several times during virtual COVID-19 press conferences in the spring and June why the city hasn’t been collecting the information and why he won’t ask the city to gather the data.
+Garcia has ignored and sidestepped the questions.
+At one point, he said the data was being collected, but it wasn’t.

 Garcia’s silence has upset and disappointed members of the LGBTQ community.